MDecker-MobileComputing/Ionic_AbkVerz/README.md

 2. Open shell in root folder of cloned repository and execute `npm install`.

-3. To run app locall in browser execute `ionic serve`.
+3. To run app locally in browser execute either `ionic serve` or `ionic serve --lab` .

 <br>